Table of Contents

 - Asexual mode of reproduction – New plants arise from vegetative parts

 - Sexual mode of reproduction – New parts arise from reproductive parts of the plant

 In the asexual mode of reproduction, plants give rise to new plant structures without the fusion of the male and female reproductive parts and hence there is no formation of seeds and fruits.
 In plants, it is carried out in the following ways:

 - Budding – new plants arise from the bud or an outgrowth from the parent body

-> - Pollination – Pollination can either occur through cross-pollination or self-pollination method where the transfer of pollen grains takes place.
+- Pollination – Pollination can either occur through cross-pollination or self-pollination methods where the transfer of pollen grains takes place.

-> - Zygote formation – Male and female gametes fuse to form the zygote at the ovary of the pistil after the transfer of pollen grains.
+- Zygote formation – Male and female gametes fuse to form the zygote at the ovary of the pistil after the transfer of pollen grains.

-> - Fruit and seed formation – Zygote develops into the embryo where the ovules bear the seed and the ovary develops into the fruit.
+- Fruit and seed formation – The zygote develops into the embryo where the ovules bear the seed and the ovary develops into the fruit.

-> Explore more about plant reproduction and related topics by registering at BYJU’S.
+Explore more about plant reproduction and related topics by registering at BYJU’S.